-You have to generate your mesh file in the MIKE Zero Mesh Generator, which is a tool for the generation and handling of unstructured meshes, including the definition and editing of boundaries.
+You generate your mesh file in the MIKE Zero Mesh Generator, which is a tool for the generation and handling of unstructured meshes, including the definition and editing of boundaries.

-The mesh file is an ASCII file including information of the geographical position and bathymetry for each node point in the mesh.
-The file also includes information of the node-connectivity in the triangular element mesh.
+The mesh file is an ASCII file including information of the map projection and of the geographical position and bathymetry (Bed elevation) for each node point in the mesh.
+The file also includes information of the node-connectivity in the mesh.